 Wat Pan Tao Ceremony.
 The northern Thai city of Chiang Mai is the home of hundreds of Buddhist temples.
-Wat Pan Tao resides within the old city and date back to the 19th century.
+A visitor can spend several days cycling and visiting these diverse temples in this ancient walled city.
+There is so much to see and do in northern Thailand, check out these Chiang Mai tours.
+One temple of note is Wat Pan Tao.
+It resides within the old city and dates back to the 19th century.
 It is carved from teak wood and had been previously part of the royal palace.
-Wat Pan Tao is an attractive temple, yet you would not recall it to be a highlight from a trip to Thailand.
+Wat Pan Tao is an attractive temple, yet you would not recall it to be a highlight from a trip to Chiang Mai.
 Unless you were fortunate enough to visit the temple during the festival of Yi Peng and Loi Krathong.
+And why is that?

-Loi Krathong which translates to “float a basket” and takes place on the evening of the full moon of the Thai lunar calendar (typically November).
-On this evening, one launches the Krathong in a river or canal as one makes a wish.
-The Krathong floating away symbolizes the release of hated and anger.
-The Krathong contains both incense and a candle.
+Loi Krathong which translates to “float a basket” and takes place on the evening of the full moon of the 12th month of the Thai lunar calendar (typically November).
+It is somewhat difficult to plan your visit, since the dates changes every year.
+On this evening, one launches the krathong in a river or canal as one makes a wish.
+The krathong floating away symbolizes the release of hated and anger.
+The krathong contains both incense and a candle.

 Thousands of people descend on Chiang Mai to take part in this magnificent festival of light.
+While there are many foreigners attending this event, this is truly a Thai festivity with mostly locals.
 I have been fortunate to attend this festival on two different occasions.
+If planning to go, make your hotel and flight reservations sooner than later.
 It is a must-see event.

 During the festival a truly magnificent ceremony takes place at Wat Pan Tao with a large group of young monks.
+The setting is postcard perfect.
+Lanterns dangle from green trees intermingled with bamboo.
+A small pond captures the reflection of scores and scores of candles.
+The young monks, grasping a candle, enter the scene over a small bridge in a single file, their orange robes displayed in the pond.
 The colors, the lights, the setting represent all that is fantastic of Thailand.

 Please be aware that this is a truly popular event.
 I arrived at 5 pm, two hours before the start of the ceremony to ensure I was in the front row.
+It is extremely crowded, and the throngs take a bit away from the aesthetics.
+Nonetheless, this is a photographer’s dream.
+I would encourage you to bring a tripod and have a camera that works well in low-light environments.
+My other thought to share with you, is there is a dress rehearsal of the ceremony, the night before.
+The rehearsal evening is just as spectacular as the real thing, but a tad less crowded.
+I attended both evenings.
 It was truly worth it.
 Wat Pan Tao Ceremony.